pronein/qhp-idp/readme.md

 >  *: 401 is misleading here as if there was an issue with authentication/authorization, many of the former steps would have been skipped.
 >
 > **: This is a contextual "success".
 It does not mean that the data was necessarily deleted from the system, only that the request responded with a 200 success, so there were no issues on the server.

+# Running the application

+## npm

+### start

+### test

+## swagger

+### install

+Prepare your environment by running `npm install -g swagger`

+### swagger project start

+This will start the application using swagger to allow for testing/editing the api via the swagger editor.
+Use --mock option to use mock controllers found in ./api/mocks

+### swagger project edit

+This will show you the swagger api editor